Egyptian Hall: History

 By the end of the nineteenth century, the Hall was also associated with magic and spiritualism, as a number of performers and lecturers had hired it for shows.
 In 1873 William Morton took on the management of the Hall and modified it for his protegees, Maskelyne and Cooke, whose run there lasted a remarkable 31 years.
 The Hall became known as England's Home of Mystery.
 Many illusions were staged including the exposition of fraudulent spiritualistic manifestations then being practised by charlatans.
 The final performance was on 5 January 1905.

 In 1905 the building was demolished to make room for blocks of flats and offices at 170–173 Piccadilly.
 Muirhead Bone captured its demise in his work The Dissolution of Egyptian Hall.
 The Maskelynes relocated to the St. George's Hall in Langham Place, which became known as Maskelyne's Theatre.

-Hotten documents the name in 1859 used as rhyming slang for a ball.
+John Camden Hotten in A Dictionary of Modern Slang, Cant, and Vulgar Words documents the name in 1859 used as rhyming slang for a ball.
 Franklyn comments in 1960 "The term was demolished with the building."